circleci/circleci-docs/jekyll/_docs/browser-debugging.md

 layout: classic-docs
 title: "Interacting with the browser on CircleCI's VM"
 last_updated: "October 20, 2014"
+description: How to interacting with a browser on Circleci's vm
 ---

 Integration tests can be hard to debug, especially when they're running on a remote machine.